Overview of back surgery for the thoracic spinal region

-Thoracic surgery is typically recommended to correct significant problems with the thoracic segment of the spine, which is located in the mid-back.
-Typically thoracic surgery, as with all spine surgeries, is seen as a final option after other, more conservative, treatments have been exhausted.
-When indicated, thoracic surgical options can include both traditional open back procedures, as well as the less-invasive endoscopic option.
+Thoracic surgery is typically recommended to address significant problems with the thoracic (middle) segment of the spine.
+Typically, thoracic surgery, as with nearly all spine surgeries, is seen as a last-resort option after other, more conservative treatments have been exhausted.
+Surgical options for the thoracic spine can include traditional open back procedures as well as minimally invasive spine surgery.

 - Herniated discs